rajatsharma/binary-install/README.md

 _Install .tar.gz binary applications via npm_

-Ruthlessly copied from [cloudflare/binary-install](https://github.com/cloudflare/binary-install) and removed functionality of saving binary to `bin` directory to support jlink binaries.
+Copied from [cloudflare/binary-install](https://github.com/cloudflare/binary-install) and added support for jlink binaries.
 And translated to Typescript.

 #### For more info: